Updated May 5, 2023

 - Processes: The central theme behind Six Sigma is to develop strategies and establish metrics for measuring process efficiency.
 In business, viewing all qualities from the customer’s perspective is essential.
 Therefore, a more extensive perspective must be considered from the outside in.

 - Employees: All the employees in a company must enroll in the six sigma program.
 Companies should reward their employees for caring for customer needs and satisfaction and serving them with their utmost abilities.
 It is equally important that every team member has a well-defined role in enacting measurable goals.

 Points stating the Six Sigma benefits are as follows –

-- Everyone has an obligation to meet performance goals.
+- Everyone must meet performance goals.

 - Adds customer value and ensures customer satisfaction thereby.

-- Speeds up the improvement rate overall.
+- It speeds up the improvement rate overall.

 - Encourages learning and cross-functional communication.

 Approaches to Project Selection in the Six Sigma Process